🧠 How to Seek a Formal ADHD Assessment in Australia: A Step-by-Step Guide

 Your first point of contact is usually your General Practitioner (GP).
 They can:

-For children under 18, the GP may refer you to a Paediatrician or Child Psychologist.
-For adults, referrals typically go to a Psychiatrist.
+For children under 8 years old, the GP may refer you to a Paediatrician or Child Psychologist.

 🧪 Step 3: Comprehensive Psychological Assessment